RayChimera/configs/README.md

 ## Wiki

-The rest of the guide is available in the [wiki](https://github.com/RayChimera/configs/wiki)
+The rest of the guide is available on the [wiki](https://github.com/RayChimera/configs/wiki)